 Your domain is the most important part of your web presence.
 Recognizing this, the Internet Corporation for Assigned Names and Numbers (ICANN) has requirements in place that help keep domain transfers secure.
 Of course, following these requirements means that transferring domains takes a few more steps than you might otherwise think.
 Here are the steps for transferring domains to and from Liquid Web:

 When you have control over a domain name it grants you several extremely powerful options such as renewing it, canceling it, and pointing inbound traffic to a location of your choosing.
 Because of the long-term impact all of these changes could have, Registrars (such as eNom and GoDaddy) take security very seriously.
 What does this mean for you?
 If you want to transfer a domain to a new Registrar, you are going to need the authorization code from the current Registrar and that takes the form of the EPP Code.

 Domains create your address on the internet.
 When you own a domain, you can tell people to go to the URL mysite.com and they will see whatever content you’ve associated with that domain.
 Every domain name is matched to an IP address and follows the Domain Name System (DNS).

 How to Create and Add a New Domain in Plesk

 Step #1: Add New Domain

-A lot of people think creating a new website with a brand new domain name takes a lot of work and time.
+Many people think creating a new website with a brand-new domain name takes a lot of work and time.
 While this can be true in some cases, it is entirely possible to have a completely new site up and handling traffic in 20 minutes, possibly less.